CU-ESIIL/AI-for-Natural-Methane/docs/index.md

 <br><br>

 **[Outcome of the workshop]**<br>
-- We are working on 2 perspective papers (led by Shuo Chen and Kevin Rozmiarek) on (1) Pushing the Frontiers in Natural Biogenic Methane Modeling and Monitoring with Machine Learning and (2) Ethics in AI/ML for the carbon cycle.
+- We are working on 2 perspective papers (led by Shuo Chen and Kevin Rozmiarek) on (1) Pushing the Frontiers in Natural Biogenic Methane Modeling and Monitoring with Machine Learning (*Chen et al., in prep*) and (2) Ethics in AI/ML for the carbon cycle (*Rozmiarek et al., in prep*).

 <img src="homepage_materials/groan_zone.png" width="600"> <br><br>
 We navigated several challenges to progress through the groan zone and anticipate more ahead!